 At some point we may need to reply to disapproving on-lookers, and unfortunately, some of them may be family.
 This "Disapproving, Insensitive Relatives Translator" will help you respond to those who make you feel like DIRT.

-Read the full article Homeschool Mom Decoder for more tips on explaining homeschooling, and our feeling about homeschooling, to others.
+Read the full article Homeschool Mom Decoder for more tips on explaining homeschooling, and our feelings about homeschooling, to others.

 How to caluclate homeschool GPA.
 It's an area where homeschool parents everywhere get anxious at the thought of trying to do their child's transcript because they fear calculating the GPA.